RichardHGL/wis/_people/gaole.md

 ---

+Gaole He is a PhD candidate at the Web Information Systems group of the Faculty of Engineering, Mathematics and Computer Science (EEMCS/EWI), Delft University of Technology.
+His PhD topic focuses on Human-centered AI.
+Sihang also has broad interests in Crowd Computing, Human-Computer Interaction and natural language processing.

-More information and a full list of publications can be found on his personal website: [].
+More information and a full list of publications can be found on his personal website: [https://richardhgl.github.io/].